Have your say on proposals to make buses faster and cycling safer in Oxford

 The proposed traffic filters are expected to reduce traffic levels by more than a third within the city centre, reduce overall accidents by up to 15 per cent and significantly improve air quality in Oxford.

-The consultation, which launches at 12 noon today (5 September) will run for four weeks.
-People can have their say on the proposals until 3 October by visiting letstalk.oxfordshire.gov.uk/traffic-filters-2022.
+The consultation, which launches at 12 noon today (5 September) will run until 13 October.
+People can have their say on the proposals until 13 October by visiting letstalk.oxfordshire.gov.uk/traffic-filters-2022.

 If approved by Oxfordshire County Council’s cabinet, the trial will start as an experimental traffic regulation order (ETRO) for a minimum of six months.
 The ETRO will allow Oxfordshire County Council to test the scheme and make any changes if needed.
 A second consultation will run alongside the trial period where people can submit their feedback based on their experience of driving through the traffic filters.

 When they are operating, private cars will not be allowed through the traffic filters without a permit.
 All other vehicles including buses, coaches, taxis, vans, mopeds and HGVs will be allowed at all times.
 Residents in Oxford and some areas just outside the city will be able to apply for a permit to drive through the traffic filters on up to 100 days per year.